bingeli1212/nitrile-preview/doc/DOC-diagram.md

     edge.A.B {revarrow,abr:45}
     edge.A.B {dblarrow,abr:45}

-Latest changes has added a new option called "dot" to the node operation.
-If this option is set, then each node is going to be drawn as a dot, and label text is not to be drawn.
+For the node-operation, the dot-option, if present, would have asked the node to be drawn as a dot, and in which case the label text is not to be drawn.
 This allows one to render each node as a colored dot.
 The size of the dot is to be controlled the same way how a "dot" operation is controlled, such as to set the "dotsize" for the size of the dot in diameter, and "dotcolor" for the color of the dot.

+Typically each node is to be assigned a name that follows the period after the "node" keyword.
+However, if a node-operation is to be done inside a for-loop then this assigning of a node name to a node is difficult to implement.
-The latest addition has set it up so that if a name for a node is not given, it can be automatically assigned.
-The way it works is that the 'config.nodeid' configuration attribute must be set to an integer greater than 1.
-If this is the case, then whenever a new node is created and is not given a name, then the integer of this parameter is used as the name instead, and this integer is automatically incremented by 1 so that the next node assignment would have had a different integer name.
-This feature allows nodes created inside a 'for' loop to be automatically assigned names.
+If assigning to a node a name is important, then it can be done By setting the nodeid-option to an integer greater than 1.
+If this is the case, whenever a new node is created and is not given a name, the integer of this parameter is used as the new node name, and this integer is automatically incremented by 1.
+In the following example each node is assigned a name that is "1", "2", "3", "4", "5", and "6".

     ```diagram{frame, width:2cm}
     viewport 6 6